• Skip to primary navigation

 Vanilla paste on the other hand is a combination of highly concentrated vanilla extract, crushed up vanilla beans, and a binder (which can be either xanthum gum or corn syrup, read the label).
 It is the consistency of Elmer's glue.
 The reason I prefer vanilla paste is that, aside from having actual vanilla beans inside, the paste has a richer, more bold flavor, and it has no alcohol taste to taint the flavor if you are heavy handed with it (as I often am).

-• 1 dash cinnamon or nutmeg for serving
+• Cinnamon or nutmeg for serving

 How to make eggnog without alcohol